nateKlaux/Naviga.Docs/Solicitor Concierge/Stop Saver/Stop_Saver_Tutorial.md

 ## Goal

-The goal of this guide is help you configure the **Stop Saver** feature in the CSR Portal. **Stop Saver** is a tool that helps reduce subscription cancellations by offering subscribers **Smart Offers**.
-These are alternative offers that you present to subscribers when they attempt to cancel their subscription.
+The goal of this guide is to help you configure the **Stop Saver** feature in the CSR Portal. **Stop Saver** is a tool that helps reduce subscription cancellations by offering subscribers **Smart Offers**.
+These are alternative offers that you present to subscribers when they attempt to cancel their subscriptions.

 To configure **Stop Saver**, you must: